-The STEM Center of South Texas invites you to attend the 2nd Annual South Texas STEM Summit hosted by the Region One ESC.
-STEM programs of all types will benefit from learning experiences under the theme “Connected Minds, Connected Futures.”
-The Summit will feature two days carefully designed to serve multiple needs.
+The STEM Center of South Texas extends a gracious thank you to all attendees of the 2nd Annual South Texas STEM Summit hosted by the Region One ESC.
+STEM programs of all types benefited from learning experiences under the theme “Connected Minds, Connected Futures.”
+The Summit featured two days carefully designed to serve multiple needs.

 STEM Center of South Texas